CodePushGo/website/src/content/blog/en/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 ## Introduction

-In this tutorial, we'll explore how to create native mobile apps using the powerful combination of [Next.js](https://nextjs.org/) 14 and [Capacitor](https://capacitorjs.com/) in 2024.
+In this tutorial, we'll explore how to create native mobile apps using the powerful combination of [Next.js](https://nextjs.org/) 14 and [React Native](https://capacitorjs.com/) in 2024.
 By leveraging the latest versions of these technologies, you can build high-performance, feature-rich mobile applications with ease.
 We'll also demonstrate how to enhance the mobile UI using [Konsta UI](https://konstaui.com/) and Tailwind CSS, although this step is optional.

-Next.js, a popular React framework, provides a solid foundation for building web applications, while Capacitor allows you to transform your Next.js app into a native mobile app without significant modifications or the need to learn new skills like React Native.
-This tutorial will guide you through the process, starting with setting up a new Next.js app and integrating Capacitor to create a native mobile experience.
+Next.js, a popular React framework, provides a solid foundation for building web applications, while React Native allows you to transform your Next.js app into a native mobile app without significant modifications or the need to learn new skills like React Native.
+This tutorial will guide you through the process, starting with setting up a new Next.js app and integrating React Native to create a native mobile experience.

-### Benefits of Using Next.js and Capacitor
+### Benefits of Using Next.js and React Native

 - **Code Reusability**: Next.js enables you to write reusable components and share code between your web and mobile apps, saving development time and effort.
 - **Performance**: Next.js offers built-in performance optimizations, such as server-side rendering and code splitting, ensuring fast loading times and a smooth user experience.
-- **Native Capabilities**: Capacitor provides access to native device features like the camera, geolocation, and more, allowing you to build feature-rich mobile apps.
+- **Native Capabilities**: React Native provides access to native device features like the camera, geolocation, and more, allowing you to build feature-rich mobile apps.
-- **Simplified Development**: With Capacitor, you can develop and test your mobile app using familiar web technologies, reducing the learning curve and streamlining the development process.
+- **Simplified Development**: With React Native, you can develop and test your mobile app using familiar web technologies, reducing the learning curve and streamlining the development process.

 ## Preparing Your Next.js App